MyckaellS/Sales-Overview-Dashboard/README.md

 ## Objective

 The Sales Overview Dashboard project aimed to create an interactive dashboard that provides simple yet effective information through a clean medium.
 The primary focus was to minimize clutter while maintaining effectiveness.
 This experience was designed to explore the capabilities of Tableau.
+This data set is from <a href="https://www.kaggle.com/datasets/ahmedmohamed2003/cafe-sales-dirty-data-for-cleaning-training"> Kaggle. </a>

 ### Skills Learned